 - 1/4 cup olive oil extra virgin, high quality

 - 2 tablespoons pine nuts or walnuts, lightly toasted

-Combine all the ingredients and mix well.
+- Combine all the salad ingredients and mix well.
 Adjust seasoning to taste.

 Calories 164, Total Fat 11 g (Saturated Fat 1.5 g, Polyunsaturated Fat 2.4 g, Monounsaturated Fat 7.2 g), Cholesterol 0 mg, Sodium 209 mg, Potassium 321 mg, Phosphorus 65 mg, Total Carbohydrate 15 g, Dietary Fiber 4 g, Sugars 3 g, Protein 3 g

 * Nutrition facts is for the salad and not the appetizer style